elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 ## Linux VFS

-From &#8220;<a href="http://www.ibm.com/developerworks/library/l-virtual-filesystem-switch/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ibm.com/developerworks/library/l-virtual-filesystem-switch/']);">Anatomy of the Linux virtual file system switch</a>&#8220;:
+From "<a href="http://www.ibm.com/developerworks/library/l-virtual-filesystem-switch/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ibm.com/developerworks/library/l-virtual-filesystem-switch/']);">Anatomy of the Linux virtual file system switch</a>":

 > The flexibility and extensibility of support for Linux file systems is a direct result of an abstracted set of interfaces.
 At the core of that set of interfaces is the virtual file system switch (VFS).
 >